kestra-io/docs/content/docs/06.enterprise/custom-dashboards.md

 ## Querying Data

-The `data` property of a chart defines the type of data that will be queried and displayed in the chart.
-The `type` of data determines the columns that can be displayed in the chart.
+The `data` property of a chart defines the type of data that will be queried and displayed.
+The `type` determines which columns are available for display.

-Dashboards can query data from the following source `types`:
+Dashboards can query data from these source `types`:
 - `type: io.kestra.plugin.core.dashboards.data.Executions`: data related to your workflow executions
 - `type: io.kestra.plugin.core.dashboards.data.Logs`: logs produced by your workflows
-- `type: io.kestra.plugin.core.dashboards.data.Metrics`: metrics emitted by your plugins.
+- `type: io.kestra.plugin.core.dashboards.data.Metrics`: metrics emitted by your plugins

-Once you define the data source, you can specify the columns to display in the chart.
-Each column is defined by the `field` and additional optional properties:
+After defining the data source, specify the columns to display in the chart.
+Each column is defined by the `field` and may include additional optional properties.

 | Property | Description                                                                                                         |
 | --- |---------------------------------------------------------------------------------------------------------------------|